Ford v. Wainwright: Opinion

 The Court then further addressed the procedural issues present in making a determination of insanity for Eighth Amendment concerns.
-The court found that such a determination could not be left solely to the executive branch, as was done via the Florida Statute allowing then Governor Graham to sign Ford's death warrant solely on recommendation by an appointed committee of psychiatrists.
-Rather, the Court held, that a proper judicial hearing, in which full procedural rights would be afforded, including the right to counsel and to cross-examine witnesses, was necessary for such a finding.
+The court found that such a determination could not be left solely to the executive branch, as was done via the Florida Statute allowing then-Governor Graham to sign Ford's death warrant solely on recommendation by an appointed committee of psychiatrists.
+Rather, the Court held that a proper judicial hearing, in which full procedural rights would be afforded, including the right to counsel and to cross-examine witnesses, was necessary for such a finding.

 In their dissents, Justices O'Connor and White claimed that execution of the insane was not per se unconstitutional.
 The Justices further commented, however, that states had a right to create certain protected liberties in state statutes, of which a prohibition on the execution of the insane was a liberty which could be validly created.
-Once validly created by a state, that liberty interested required the minimum due process protections afforded to other constitutionally protected liberties, in which sole action by the executive branch, as in this case, would still fail to provide.
+Once validly created by a state, that liberty required the minimum due-process protections afforded to other constitutionally protected liberties, which sole action by the executive branch, as in this case, would still fail to provide.